vvvm23/dwm/README.md

 - Audio control bindings using default X11 media keys
 - Getting rid of annoying version number in bar
 - Fixing issues with dual screen, 21:9 on duplicated status bars (by quite literally painting over the problem)
+- Toggle bar and status bar independently with META+SHIFT+b

 ## Todo(s):
 - Generic gaps support for any additional layouts.
 Currently only the default work with gaps.